Hunan University of Technology and Business

-The Hunan University of Technology and Business (HUTB, 湖南工商大学) is a provincial public university located at Changsha, Hunan, China.
+The Hunan University of Technology and Business (HUTB, 湖南工商大学) is a provincial public university located in Changsha, Hunan, China.

-As of 2022, Hunan University of Technology and Business ranked the best in Hunan and 28th nationwide among universities specialized in finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.
+As of 2023, Hunan University of Technology and Business ranked the best in Hunan and 23rd nationwide among universities specialized in finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.

 History

 HUC was established in 1949 by combining two colleges: Hunan Business College and Hunan Business Management College.
 It was renamed Hunan University of Commerce in 2007.

 HUC has by now been developed into a multi-disciplinary and multi-level college, including four-year education, three-year education and adult education.
 In 2008, HUC started to grant Master's degrees.
 It consists of 17 teaching units in the forms of schools or departments and 18 research institutes.
-Currently 26 bachelor's degree programs are offered and over 11,000 full-time and part-time students are enrolled on campus.
+Currently, 26 bachelor's degree programs are offered and over 11,000 full-time and part-time students are enrolled on campus.

 Rankings

-As of 2022, Hunan University of Technology and Business ranked the best in Hunan and 28th nationwide among universities specialized in finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.
-Hunan University of Technology and Business ranked # 2559 in the world out of nearly 30,000 universities worldwide by the University Ranking by Academic Performance 2021-2022.
+As of 2023, Hunan University of Technology and Business ranked the best in Hunan and 23rd nationwide among universities specialized in finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.
+Hunan University of Technology and Business ranked # 2176 in the world out of nearly 30,000 universities worldwide by the University Ranking by Academic Performance 2023–2024.